alanjameschapman/whiteboard/docs/AGILE.md

 The Kanban was tailored to visualise work in progress and to be

+### Sprint 1 plan

 ![sprint1_plan](/docs/sprints/sprint1_plan.png)

-At the end of sprint 1 it was calculated that over 20 hours of work, 6 user story points were completed, giving a velocity of 6/20 = 0.3 pts/hr.
+At the end of sprint 1 it was calculated that with 20 hours of work, 6 user story points were completed, giving a velocity of 6/20 = 0.3 pts/hr.

 ![sprint1_complete](/docs/sprints/sprint1_complete.png)